linkerd/gsoc/README.md

 7. The team will discuss the RFC pull request, as much as possible in the comment thread of the pull request itself.
 Offline discussion will be summarized on the pull request comment thread.
-8. Repeat this process with a follow up pull request that integrates the feedback, and completes `Step 2` - the Design.
-Put care into the details:
-   RFCs that do not present convincing motivation, demonstrate lack of understanding of the design's impact, or are disingenuous about the drawbacks or alternatives tend to be poorly-received.
+8. When all the feedback are integrated, update your pull request to complete `Step 2` - Design Proposal.
+Put care into the details: RFCs that do not present convincing motivation, demonstrate lack of understanding of the design's impact, or are disingenuous about the drawbacks or alternatives tend to be poorly-received.

 RFCs rarely go through this process unchanged, especially as alternatives and drawbacks are shown.
 You can make edits, big and small, to the RFC to clarify or